mkby/cloudbreak/integration-test/README.md

 ```

-In the example `cloudProvider` is a suite level parameter and `CloudbreakTestSuiteInitializer` will initialize the test context based on the application level `gcp` parameters.
+In the example `cloudProvider` is a suite level parameter and `CloudbreakTestSuiteInitializer` will initialize the test context based on the application level `gcp` codeGrantFlowInitParams.

 #### Suite level parameter

-**Basic parameters (overwrite the environment variable for the actual suite):**
+**Basic codeGrantFlowInitParams (overwrite the environment variable for the actual suite):**
 * uaaServer - url of uaa server
 * uaaUser - uaa user
 * uaaPassword - uaa password